 Equine Assisted Therapy: When Horses Help You Heal

-When you’ve envisioned what drug rehab may look like, did you imagine coming face to face with a 700 pound horse?
-At Hawaiian Island Recovery, you’ll have the opportunity to do just that.
-Equine assisted therapy is one of the many creative ways that Hawaiian Island Recovery will allow you to explore your thoughts, feelings, and beliefs in a nontraditional setting as you pursue recovery.
+When you’ve envisioned what drug rehab may look like, did you imagine coming face to face with a 700-pound horse?
+At Hawaii Island Recovery, you’ll have the opportunity to do just that.
+Equine-assisted therapy is one of the many creative ways that Hawaiian Island Recovery will allow you to explore your thoughts, feelings, and beliefs in a nontraditional setting as you pursue recovery.

 - increased beta-endorphin levels (pain-reducing hormones);

 - reduced feelings of anger, hostility, tension, and anxiety;

 - improved social functioning;

 - and increased feelings of empowerment, trust, patience, and self-esteem.